ForbesLindesay/atdatabases/docs/sql.md

 ### ``` sql`...` ```

-Builds part of, or the whoel of, an SQL query, safely interpretting the embedded expressions.
+Builds part of, or the whole of, an SQL query, safely interpreting the embedded expressions.
 You can use it for a basic SQL query with no parameters:

 ```ts
 db.query(sql`SELECT * FROM users;`);